-Displaying items by tag: Whirlpool Corp
+Displaying items tagged: Whirlpool Corp

 BENTON HARBOR — Global appliance manufacturer Whirlpool Corp. has acquired a leading manufacturer of food waste disposers and instant hot water dispensers for $3 billion.